Treasury Board of Canada Secretariat

 In describing the wrongdoing, the Act allows that, if not otherwise restricted by any other statute, chief executives may include information that might identify the person who committed the wrongdoing, only if required to describe the wrongdoing adequately.
 In those cases where it is not necessary to identify the wrongdoer, caution must be taken not to identify them inadvertently through other facts provided, such as by publication of their job title.

-The Act does not specify the means of "public access" that chief executives must offer regarding a finding of wrongdoing, but the text of the Act suggests that the information should be made available in a form that a member of the public could find if making reasonable efforts to find it.
+The Act does not specify the means of “public access” that chief executives must use regarding a finding of wrongdoing, but the text of the Act suggests that the information should be made available in a form that a member of the public could find if making reasonable efforts to find it.
 Making the information available only on request, via the provisions of the Access to Information Act, would not suffice, since it requires a formal request for the information to be released.
-Moreover, the Act specifies that information must be made available promptly.
-Reporting any founded wrongdoing should be proactive, for example, by:

 • including the information in another document produced by the organization, provided that the other document satisfies the requirement to report promptly